David Y. Oh: Career

-From 1996 to 2003 Oh worked for Space Systems/Loral (SS/L).
+From 1996 to 2003, Oh worked for Space Systems/Loral (SS/L).
 He served as an electrical systems engineer on commercial communications satellite programs including IPSTAR, Europe*star, and Multi-Media Asia.
 While at SS/L, Oh led the systems engineering efforts for both the SPT-100 and SPT-140 Hall effect thrusters, pioneering the adoption of Hall thrusters in commercial satellites by being the first to show analytically that Hall thrusters offer optimum specific impulse for chemical-electric orbit raising to geostationary orbit.

-In 2003, Oh moved to NASA’s Jet Propulsion Laboratory.
-In JPL’s Deep Space Mission Architectures Group he was the lead systems engineer for the GRAIL step 1 Discovery proposal and the ST9 Aerocapture Phase A study for the New Millennium Program.
-GRAIL went on to become a flight project in NASA’s Discovery Program.
+In 2003, Oh moved to NASA's Jet Propulsion Laboratory.
+In JPL's Deep Space Mission Architectures Group he was the lead systems engineer for the GRAIL step 1 Discovery proposal and the ST9 Aerocapture Phase A study for the New Millennium Program.
+GRAIL went on to become a flight project in NASA's Discovery Program.

 In 2006, Oh joined the Mars Science Laboratory (Curiosity Rover) team.
 As the cross-cutting comain lead he led two multidisciplinary teams through the design, testing, and delivery of the core avionics, thermal, and communications systems flying on MSL.

-In 2011, Oh became MSL’s Lead Flight Director.
-When Curiosity landed in August 2012, Dr. Oh’s wife and three school-aged children joined him when he lived on Mars time for the month following Curiosity’s landing.
+In 2011, Oh became MSL's Lead Flight Director.
+When Curiosity landed in August 2012, Dr. Oh's wife and three school-aged children joined him when he lived on Mars time for the month following Curiosity's landing.
 Their adventures garnered worldwide media attention.

-After Curiosity’s early surface operations, Oh moved back into mission formulation as the Planetary Missions Portfolio Systems Engineer where he managed new mission development for JPL’s Discovery and New Frontiers portfolios.
-Most notably, he served as Capture Lead for the mission Psyche: Journey to a Metal World, successfully leading a JPL proposal team from initial concept through NASA’s Discovery program step 1.
+After Curiosity's early surface operations, Oh moved back into mission formulation as the Planetary Missions Portfolio Systems Engineer where he managed new mission development for JPL's Discovery and New Frontiers portfolios.
+Most notably, he served as Capture Lead for the mission Psyche: Journey to a Metal World, successfully leading a JPL proposal team from initial concept through NASA's Discovery program step 1.
 During step 2 he served the dual role of Capture Lead and Project Systems Engineer, leading his team to winning step 2 and moving Psyche from a proposed project to a flight project.

-Since 2017, Oh has served as the Project Systems Engineering Manager for Psyche, leading the systems engineering team and acting as Engineering Technical Authority.
+From 2017 to 2022, Oh served as the Project Systems Engineering Manager for Psyche, leading the systems engineering team and acting as Engineering Technical Authority.
+In 2022, Oh became Psyche's chief engineer.
 Psyche is currently a $900M Discovery Class deep space science exploration mission and will be the first space mission to use Hall-effect thrusters beyond lunar orbit, using two SPT-140 thrusters to explore the asteroid belt.

 Awards

-In addition to receiving a variety of NASA and JPL awards, Oh received a NASA Exceptional Achievement Medal in 2013 for the design, testing, and delivery of the core flight system functionality as the Cross-Cutting Domain Lead for MSL, and the Korean Economic Institute’s Recognition for Outstanding Contributions to the United States and Korean American community in science and technology in 2017.
+In addition to receiving a variety of NASA and JPL awards, Oh received a NASA Exceptional Achievement Medal in 2013 for the design, testing, and delivery of the core flight system functionality as the Cross-Cutting Domain Lead for MSL, and the Korean Economic Institute's Recognition for Outstanding Contributions to the United States and Korean American community in science and technology in 2017.